Episodios

 Join McMillan and Banks for regular podcasts about Antietam, the Maryland Campaign and the Civil War — the most compelling period in American history.

-McMillan is author of the recently released Our Flag Was Still There.
-Banks is author of the recently released A Civil War Road Trip Of A Lifetime.
+McMillan is author of the recently released The Year That Made America: From Rebellion to Independence and four other books.
+Banks is author of A Civil War Road Trip Of A Lifetime and numerous magazine articles about the Civil War.
 Find them on Facebook at Author Tom McMillan and John Banks' Civil War Blog.
 Banks' popular Civil War blog is here.

 Más Menos